rominator1983/completeModInstallationManual/README.md

 # Disclaimer

-As this manual is published under the MIT license I cannot be held liable for any damage on any of your hardware or body parts (especially your ears) that result from using this manual.
-Start things only when the volume is set to 0% always.
+As this manual is published under the MIT license I cannot be held liable for any damage on any of your hardware or body parts (especially your ears) that result from using this manual (or not following it).
+Start MOD only when the volume is set to 0%.

 THIS IS NOT A JOKE.
-When running MOD carelessly with a laptop sound card with a built in microphone and speakers there can be really unpleasant/deafening feedback noises.
+When running MOD carelessly with a laptop sound card with a built-in microphone and speakers there can be really unpleasant/deafening feedback noises.

 # What is MOD on your Linux PC
-MOD is an lv2 host that allows you to connect multiple lv2 plugins (aka sound effects) in any order you like to modify your input signal (Guitar, vocals, saxophone or everything else).
-It is not limited to daisy chaining but lets you connect effects in parallel too.
+MOD is an [lv2](https://lv2plug.in/) host that allows you to connect multiple lv2 plugins (aka sound effects) in any order you like to modify your input signal (Guitar, vocals, saxophone or everything else).
+It is not limited to daisy chaining but lets you connect effects in parallel too (dual amping).
 This is all based on open source software and can be used by anyone for free.

-The MOD devices that you can buy (for example the MOD dwarf) do all of that in a small form factor and pretty box based on fast ARM processors and decent audio I/O equipment.
+The [MOD dwarf](https://mod.audio/dwarf/) that you can buy here https://www.thomann.de/intl/mod_dwarf.htm does all of that in a small form factor and pretty box based on fast ARM processors and decent audio I/O equipment.

-However it is possible to use the same software on your PC.
+However it is possible to use the same software on your PC with some work.
 You can do this for every day use or just to test things before buying a MOD.
-It is however (as far as I know) not possible to use the MOD store to buy additional plugins/effects provided by the MDO community and the MOD team.
+This way however it is not possible (as far as I know) to use the MOD store to buy additional plugins/effects provided by the MDO community and the MOD team.

 # Description of the used components